-The ProjectManager dashboard reflects everything you accomplished during the project planning and project execution phases.
-Let our tool do the hard work for you and pull from schedules, budgets, resources and more without the possibility of human error.
+The ProjectManager dashboard delivers your project status instantly.
+Pull from schedules, budgets, resources and more without the possibility of human error.
 Then, customize your display and filter information to show only what you want to see, such as remaining resources, project health, tasks and costs.
-Real-time updates mean you’re always seeing the most current information to make the smartest decisions.
-Take your reporting to the next level.
-Try it for free today.
+A dashboard can be an excellent alternative to the traditional project status report.

 The different elements of a project status report organize the different parts into a cohesive whole.
 The objective of a status report, of course, is to keep stakeholders informed and expose areas of the project that need greater organizational support.

 To better communicate these things, be sure to touch on all the following when you compose your project status report.

 To start with, you’re going to need to just put down the basics.
 What is the project name?
 Who is the project manager?
 What is the number of resources?
 All this information is essential, if obvious, to track the paperwork.
 Don’t assume your stakeholder is familiar with all this information.
 It’s especially useful when you’re doing historical research for future projects.
 Roll it into your status report template, if you have one.

 Again, you’re going to want to stamp the report with data that will distinguish it from the other project management reports.
 So, here you want to include what date the report was generated, who the author is and so on.

 Milestones are the major phases of your project.
 They’re a good way to break up the larger project into smaller, more digestible parts.
 The milestone review lets you note where you are in terms of meeting those milestones (against where you planned to be at this point) in the project’s life cycle.